[?] Subscribe To This Site

 Attention!
 Do you get it?

-You want to focus your own music marketing plan on creating an effective marketing strategy in order to attract, direct, engage and keep the attention of potential tribe members (formerly known as "fans").
+You want to focus your own marketing plan on creating an effective marketing strategy in order to attract, direct, engage and keep the attention of potential tribe members (formerly known as "fans").

 Read that sentence again because it sums up your mission.